 Currently enacted tax rates are used to determine Deferred Taxation.
-The principal temporary differences arise from depreciation of Property and equipment and unused taxable losses.
+The principal temporary differences arise from depreciation of Property and equipment.
 Deferred income tax assets are recognised only to the extent that is probable that future taxable profit will be available against which the temporary differences can be utilised.
 No deferred tax asset recognised on the unused taxable losses.
-The carry-forward balance as at 31 December 2019 is \$69,220,630.

-p.
+q.
 Government grant